 Alex is a passionate believer in community, grassroots movements for change, building connections, and the power of learning.
-Originally from London, UK, they have called Saint John home for two and a half years.
+Originally from London, UK, they have called Saint John home for four years.
 Alex is currently a coach at the Saint John Learning Exchange, a non-profit organization that strives to empower people to reach their education and employment goals.
 Alex strives to collaborate in all areas of their life and is driven by a desire to create safe space for all members of their community.

 Zara BoKay (She/They/Elle/Iel)

 Zara was born in Saint John but never planned on staying; Now she’s been back for 7 years and can’t stop getting other people to move here.
 A queer femme, they currently work as a Business Consultant locally and customer success manager in the start up space.
 A parent, Zara is committed to building inclusive community for this and the next generation.
 In their spare (ha) time, you can find Zara outside, in the water, eating really good food, or at home with her chosen family

 Kieran Pridgeon, originally born in BC, is the founder and secretary of Chroma.
 After obtaining a Masters degree in English Literature in Scotland and publishing poetry in various zines and journals, they moved back to Saint John and into the non-profit sector.
 Discovering their passion and love for Saint John and their own identity as nonbinary, and seeing the lack of support and resources for the 2SLGBTQIA+ community, they founded Chroma in hopes of filling those gaps.

 Cassandra McLaughlin (They/Them)

 Cassandra, also “Cass” or “North East Moon”, is a Saint John born multidisciplinary artist.
 They are a “boots on the ground” type of person with previous experience in the city and the community with hosting events and gatherings.

 Manny Travers (He/Him/Il)